We're used to exerting control in our lives, but all that has changed, writes Tim Klein. It's important to acknowledge what's happening.

 It’s his way of exerting control.

-He loves the realization that he can influence his environment.
+He loves the realisation that he can influence his environment.
 Up to this point, his whole life has been controlled by adults or his brother.
 He is beginning to realize that he can determine where he goes and what he does.
 It’s dawned on him that he has a choice in what happens to him.
 Now his life consists of pushing boundaries to test the limits of his control.

 For example, he recently refused to drink milk from a bottle but he will drink it from a sippy cup.
 Why?
 Because mom or dad has to feed him a bottle, whereas he chooses to drink from a sippy cup.
 His desire for control is stronger than his grumbling tummy.
 Turns out, my toddler is not alone.